If your dog is running away from you the moment you start chewing gum, this post will shed some thoughts as to why your dog is reacting in his way.

 Unpleasant Experience Of Having Sticky Gum On His Paws

-Your dog could have the unpleasant experience of stepping on a chewing gum, and it gets stuck in his paws.
+Your dog could have the unpleasant experience of stepping on chewing gum, and it gets stuck in his paws.
 The sticky gum leaves a nasty mess on his paws and makes him feel uncomfortable.

 He will be trying to get rid of the gum through licking his paws and if that doesn’t work, you will find him limping while walking to avoid having that sticky paw touching the floor.